-^a Vancouver Landfill 2017 Annual Report (March 2018)
+^a 2020 Annual Report for the Vancouver Landfill (March 2020)

 The factors presented in Tables 3 and 4 were used in the Organics Diversion Calculator1 to determine the GCC carbon credits from diverting one tonne of additional organic waste from disposal at the three facilities (Table 5) to optimized (forced aeration) composting facilities.
-This "carbon credit factor" (i.e. amount of credits per tonne organics diverted) changes over time, primarily because the proportion of waste sent to each final disposal facility changes each year due to operational priorities.
+This "carbon credit factor" (i.e., amount of credits per tonne organics diverted) changes over time, primarily because the proportion of waste sent to each final disposal facility changes each year due to operational priorities.
 (Prior to 2016, the factors were also influenced by annual improvements to the landfill gas collection systems at the two landfills, but the collection efficiency is now fixed in the calculator at 75%).